victoria-menezes/anki-yomitan-cards/README.md

 - Improve formatting in the dictionary section
     - Fix scrolling
     - Add padding
-- Fix scrolling in notes section
-- Add translated sentences to back of fill-in
+- Add uncensored sentences to back of fill-in
 - Fix source link
 - Fix kanji font on mobile